dagadtwok/WebFishingCove/README.md

 2. Decompile WebFishing
 	- Once you have the source files drag the `main_zone.tscn` file into the `/worlds` folder of the server!
 	- The `main_zone.tscn` file can be found here in the WebFishing project `/Scenes/Map`
+	- You can use [gdsdecomp](https://github.com/bruvzg/gdsdecomp) to decompile a Godot project (WebFishing)

 3. Change settings
 	- If you dont see the config files (server.cfg & admins.cfg) run the server once and they should be created in the same place the application is!